ponderedw/RAG-base/README.md

     -X POST \
     --no-buffer \
     -b cookies.tmp.txt -c cookies.tmp.txt \
-    -H 'x-access-token: 123' \
     -H 'Content-Type: application/json' \
     -d '{"message": "What headphones are recommended by the company for listening to podcasts?"}' \
     http://localhost:8080/chat/ask
 ```

 Highlighting the important things in the command:
-- We are hitting the '/chat/ask' endpoint to actually ask the LLM a question.
+- We are hitting the `/chat/ask` endpoint to actually ask the LLM a question.
-- We are specifying the access-token to be the default value that is in the .env file.
-- We are using -b and -c to save the cookies from the server.
-This lets the server continue our chat session, so additional requests to /chat/ask will be part of the same chat session.
+- We are using `-b` and `-c` to save the cookies from the server.
+This lets the server continue our chat session, so additional requests to `/chat/ask` will be part of the same chat session.
 - The message itself is the chat message we are sending to the LLM.

 The output should be a message of not finding anything in the company's internal documents about a headphone recommendation.
 There will also likely be a general message trying to help.